-You may be an experienced photographer, but what teen won’t have their own ideas about a photoshoot?
-Asking the senior and parents a few questions before you set up the session will get everyone on the same page.
+You may be an experienced photographer, but what teen won’t have their ideas about a photoshoot?
+Asking the seniors and parents a few questions before setting up the session will get everyone on the same page.

-Rather than grill them on the day with a bunch of questions, have them fill out a questionnaire (preferably a few days before the event).
+Rather than grill them on the day with many questions, have them fill out a questionnaire (preferably a few days before the event).
 A survey will stop the session from feeling more like an interrogation rather than a friendly brainstorming session.

 You can use the questionnaire to learn about the senior’s likes, interests, hobbies, and favorite music.
-Knowing a little about the subject will help spark a few ideas about how to set up the photo shoot.
-Plus, when you finally do meet them, you will already have a little insight into their personality.
+Knowing a little about the subject will help spark a few ideas about setting up the photo shoot.
+Plus, when you finally meet them, you will already have a little insight into their personality.

-The parents will want some input as well, as they will have plans on where they will be displaying the images.
-They may like a large portrait for the wall, or an image for a frame on their desk at work.
+The parents will also want some input as they will have plans on where they will be displaying the images.
+They may like a large portrait for the wall or an image for a frame on their desk at work.

 2. Set the Scene